Krishnamurti's Total Freedom

 … You may be educated abroad, you may be a great scientist or politician, but you always have a sneaking fear that if you don’t go to temples or do the ordinary things that you have been told to do, something evil might happen, so you conform.
 What happens to the mind that conforms?
 Investigate it, please.”

 Today, more than ever, religions of the world look more like shops than the path.
-“Shopkeepers of religion”, Vivekananda had once declared, pointing at those trying to sell this invisible product and convert the people.
 These are shops that run on fear rather than love.
 These are multi-billion-dollar empires selling a product that does not exist.

 I do not believe in these shops either.
 But, at the same time, I also do not agree that there is nothing more we can do for our own freedom.
-This is where I find Buddha’s teachings more relevant than ever, and more appealing to me personally.
+And most importantly, some might ask, “Does everybody want freedom?”
+Maybe not.
+For some, living a good, simple life of service, helping others in need, is good enough.
+And we must agree that most religions do help people lead a good moral life.

 Like a scientist, Buddha:

-- explained the problem of human existence - with his Four Noble Truths
+- explains the problem of human existence - with his Four Noble Truths

-- then he went on to show what you can do about it - with his Eight-Fold Path (yes, it is a Path)
+- then he goes on to show what you can do about it - with his Eight-Fold Path (yes, it is a Path)

 - and unlike Krishnamurthi, he said - there can be only 2 mistakes: first, not to start this journey, and second, not to finish it.